Lately, I’ve been thinking a lot about how Jesus fellowshipped with Adam.

 You see, when God meets me in life, He lets me know what He wants me to do, whether it be reading scripture, or praying, or praising, or giving thanks, or sitting silent before Him, or whatever else He deems appropriate based on who He created me to be.
 And I do it because I am renewed in joy, rather than compelled by “ought-ness”.

-Try zestfully doing those things that naturally bring joy, energy and refreshing to your whole person – spirit, soul and body.
-Then see if God doesn’t show up to also delight in the life that’s now in and around you, as He comes to us to share in the delight of us experiencing and fulfilling the life He gave us.
+Like Adam in his garden, do and be what naturally brings joy, energy and refreshing to your whole person – spirit, soul and body – because it resonates with what God created you to do and be.
+Then see if God doesn’t show up to also delight in the life that arises in and around you.